Skip to main content

 Selection & Quality

-Understand the tier ladder, quality grade, insufficient comps, and discount badge.
+Understand the tier ladder, qualification rules, outlier removal, quality grades, and the discount badge.

 Comps Settings

-Configure minimum comps, max sale age, tier ladder, manual comps, and Recalculate All.
+Configure minimum comps, max sale age, the tier ladder, manual comps import, and Recalculate All.

 Common questions

-Comps are a deal-specific valuation for one address.
+Comps are a deal-specific valuation for one address, built from individual sales you can inspect and override.
 Neighborhood Benchmarks are area-level market statistics for a census tract.

 Limitations

-• Properties outside your saved ZIPs show an Outside zips badge and may not have live comps.
+• Properties outside your saved ZIP codes show an Outside zips badge and may not have live comps data until their area is refreshed.